Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Yes, sterling silver tarnishes when exposed to water.

 A small amount of water won’t immediately damage sterling silver.
-However, repeated and prolonged exposure will lead to noticeable tarnishing of your silver coins, bars and jewelry.
+However, repeated and prolonged exposure leads to noticeable tarnishing.

 Sterling silver is especially sensitive to chlorine in public swimming pools as chlorine in the water reacts with the copper in the silver alloy.

-The rings appeared rusted beyond repair (however, sterling silver doesn’t rust) through other redditors said it’s probably a lot of surface tarnish.
+The rings appeared rusted beyond repair (however, sterling silver doesn’t rust) though other redditors said it’s probably a lot of surface tarnish.

 Chlorine tarnishes sterling silver objects and jewelry